Fig 1. Addition reactions involving Grignard reagent.

 A longer hydrocarbon chain can be formed by the action of an alkyl halide (not necessarily the same one as used in forming the Grignard reagent) on the Grignard reagent.
-Here the alkyl group displaces the magnesium halide group from the Grignard reagent (see Figure 5).
+Here the alkyl group displaces the magnesium halide group from the Grignard reagent (Fig 5).

 Primary, secondary and tertiary alcohols, aldehydes, ketones and fatty acids, all these can be formed from Grignard reagents by addition reactions followed by hydrolysis.
 Alcohols are formed by the addition of a compound containing a carbonyl (C=O) group.
 If formaldehyde (H2C=0) is used, a primary alcohol is obtained.
-Aldehydes (except formaldehyde) yield secondary alcohols while ketones give tertiary alcohols (see Figure 6).
+Aldehydes (except formaldehyde) yield secondary alcohols while ketones give tertiary alcohols (Fig 6).

 Almost all these addition reactions produce, as the intermediate, a compound containing an –OMgI group attached to a carbon atom.
 This group is subsequently eliminated as magnesium hydroxyiodide [Mg(OH)I] when the intermediate compound is treated with dilute acid.
 The water in the acid takes part in a double decomposition reaction with the intermediate compound.
 The intermediate compound is hydrolyzed – the hydroxyl ions of the water link up with the MgI groups of the compound.
 While the hydrogen ions add on to the organic chain.

 The Grignard reagents provide useful short cuts for making various compounds which would otherwise have to be built up in several stages.
 They are particularly valuable in synthesizing the secondary and tertiary alcohols, and also some ketones which are not directly available from natural sources.

 The Grignard reaction is important commercially in the production of chlorosilanes – intermediates used in the manufacture of silicones.
-Figure 1 shows vessels in which chlorosilanes are made by this process.
+Fig 1 shows vessels in which chlorosilanes are made by this process.